achouhan93/ClusterChat/README.md

 2. **Topic Modeling and Clustering Information** (`2.topic_modelling` and `3. cluster_information`): Abstracts are embedded with [NeuML/pubmedbert-base-embeddings](https://huggingface.co/NeuML/pubmedbert-base-embeddings), reduced in dimensionality via UMAP, and clustered using HDBSCAN.
 Keywords and labels for each cluster are generated using BM25 and GPT-4o-mini, and stored in OpenSearch.

-3. **RAG Pipeline** (`4.rag_pipeline`): For question answering, abstracts are segmented into sentences, creating around $46$ million sentence embeddings indexed in OpenSearch.
+3. **RAG Pipeline** (`rag_pipeline`): For question answering, abstracts are segmented into sentences, creating around $46$ million sentence embeddings indexed in OpenSearch.
 Document-level queries retrieve contextually relevant sentence chunks, which are then processed with [Mixtral-8x7B](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) or OpenAI to generate precise answers with citations pointing to respective PubMed Abstract.

 ### Frontend